Smiling trio at camp sign on Kili

 Why prices differ so much between Kilimanjaro operators

-Reading time: 8 minutes
+Reading time: 7 minutes

-You get three types of Kilimanjaro operators: luxury, value-for-money and budget.
+You get three types of Kilimanjaro operators: luxury, mid-range and budget.
 We explain the different types of operators, why budget operators are able to offer such low prices, and what to look for to ensure you have a safe, enjoyable climb.

-When a Kilimanjaro tour operator offers you a price tag below $2,000 per person for a climb, you want to ask yourself what's being left out or compromised to make that price possible?
+Note: When a Kilimanjaro tour operator offers you a price tag below $2,000 per person for a climb, you want to ask yourself what's being left out or compromised to make that price possible?

-Three different types of operators
+Three types of Kilimanjaro tour operators

 There are many, many Kilimanjaro tour operators out there, and their prices vary drastically.